Shuffle/Shuffle-docs/docs/API.md

 # Shuffle API
 Documentation for the Shuffle API.
 Change https://shuffler.io with your local domain/IP for on-premises usage.

-- If you are onprem/self-hosted, the API url is the same as your frontend.
 - US (California): https://california.shuffler.io
 - Germany (Frankfurt): https://frankfurt.shuffler.io
 - Canada (Montréal): https://ca.shuffler.io